batiste/CokeScript/doc/spec.md

 };
 ```

-CokeScript motion of scope is by function.
+CokeScript notion of scope is by function.
 You can assign explicitly to a higher scope
-by using the eplicit assign :=
+by using an eplicit assign `:=`.

 ```python
 a = 2